donnamagi/Pomodoro-app/README.md

 > This will install all packages required to run the application.
 You will still need to set some config variables.

 4. Locate the file .envexample and follow the instructions there
-5. Initialize the database:      `flask db init`
+5. Initialize the database:      `flask db upgrade`

 > You should now be all set to run the application locally.
 To launch the app, run `flask run` in the terminal.